cdcgi/user-service/doc/auth.md

 - username : required and not empty
 - password: required and not empty

-*if any special logic, please write down the logic here*
+*if any special logic, please write down the logic here. thanks*

 ### Scenario Test